 The average positive pressure for each hour shall be calculated; and The highest hour is the daily high pressure for the day.

-A rolling 30 day average of the daily average pressures and the daily high pressures for each day shall be calculated by averaging the most current daily value with the appropriate values for the previous 29 days.
+A rolling 30-day average of the daily average pressures and the daily high pressures for each day shall be calculated by averaging the most current daily value with the appropriate values for the previous 29 days.
 These 30-day rolling averages shall meet the following criteria:

 The daily average pressure shall not exceed +0.25 inches H2O.